Last updated 21/12/2021

 Face masks must be worn outside and in workplaces when you are unable to physically distance.

-We recommend everyone else in Queensland should keep a mask with them so that if you are in a situation where you may not be able to maintain physical distancing, you have some added protection.
+It is recommend that you should carry a mask with so that if you are in a situation where you may not be able to maintain physical distancing, you have some added protection.